OfficeDev/outlook-dev-docs/docs/actionable-messages/adaptive-card.md

 Outlook Actionable Messages cards are designed using the Adaptive Card format.
 The Adaptive Card format is a simple yet powerful declarative layout format that provides a lot of flexibility, allowing for visually rich cards.
 In this topic we'll cover the Outlook-specific features of the Adaptive Card format.

 > [!IMPORTANT]
-> The Adaptive Card format is only available for Actionable Messages sent via email, and is **required** to support Outlook for iOS and Outlook for Android.
+> The Adaptive Card format is only available for Actionable Messages sent via email, and is **required** to support Outlook on iOS and Android.
 The MessageCard format is still supported but is now de-emphasized.
 Office 365 connectors and Microsoft Teams connectors do not currently support the Adaptive Card format.
 If you are implementing an Office 365 or Microsoft Teams connector, please refer to the [MessageCard format reference](https://docs.microsoft.com/outlook/actionable-messages/message-card-reference).
 >
 > For information on which Outlook versions support the Adaptive Card format, see [Outlook version requirements for actionable messages](index.md#outlook-version-requirements-for-actionable-messages).